Investing your inheritance: what should you do with it?

 While the initial situation and amount of money inherited may come as a surprise and arrive suddenly, it is important to keep a level head, strip out sentimentality, and focus on making the most of your new-found wealth.

-Here are some general steps to guide you in the process:
+We reveal some general steps to guide you in the process.

 Determine your short-term and long-term financial goals.

-These goals could include buying a house, saving for retirement, paying off debts, or funding education expenses.
+These goals may include buying a house, saving for retirement, paying off debts, or funding education.

 Understanding your objectives will help you develop an appropriate investment strategy.

-Take stock of your existing financial situation, including your income, expenses, debts, and any existing investments.
+Take stock of your current financial situation, including your income, expenses, debts, and existing investments.

 Your age and life stage will also impact what is important to you.
-In your thirties it may be the goal of home ownership, or in your forties supporting a growing family.
+In your 30s, it may be the goal of home ownership or, in your 40s, supporting a growing family.

-Your fifties may involve paying for university fees, driving lessons, and helping older children enter adulthood.
+Your 50s may involve paying for university fees, driving lessons, and helping older children enter adulthood.

-In your sixties or seventies, your goal may be to support your income needs, or protect your wealth from inheritance tax.
+In your 60s and 70s, your goal may be to support your income needs or protect your wealth from inheritance tax.

 Create an emergency fund